privacygmail cleanupemail security

 5. Zero data selling or AI training

-• Explicit policy against any monetization
+• An explicit policy against any monetization

-• Transparent subscription pricing model
+• Transparent subscription pricing

-• Your privacy isn't their product
+• Your privacy isn't the product

 • No AI training on your data